AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 >[!IMPORTANT]
 >
 >When it comes to site search, Adobe Commerce gives you options.
-Be sure to read [Boundaries and Limits](boundaries-limits.md) before implementing, to ensure [!DNL Live Search] is a fit for your business needs.
+Be sure to read [Boundaries and Limits](boundaries-limits.md) before implementing, to ensure that [!DNL Live Search] is a fit for your business needs.

 ## Audience